divipp/pandoc-haskell/pandocHaskell.md

     foldl   :: (Foldable t) => (b -> a -> b) -> b -> t a -> b
     ...

-Unfortunately, the performance of these functions could drop dramatically if we define them with `toList` (and not with `Set.size`, for example):
+The performance of these functions would drop dramatically if they were defined with `toList`:

     -- just an example
     length  :: (Foldable t) => t a -> Int
     length = List.length . toList               -- wrong, List.length is an O(n) operation

-To be able to specialize `length` on `Set`, the `length` method was included into `Foldable`:
+To fix this performance issue, the `length` method was included in `Foldable`:

     class Foldable t where      -- t can be seen as a list toList :: t a -> [a]